 If you’re just starting out, you may want to know how to use a multimeter first.

-Nowadays there are a wide variety of multimeters with a wide variety of features (read our multimeter tutorial):
+Nowadays there are many different multimeters and with a wide variety of features:

 - auto range: this is a really nice feature, specially for beginners – this saves you the hassle of having to guess in which range the measurement you’ll take falls under